sc3/cookcountyjail/README.md

 Documentation on the API supports so far is located on the [API 2.0 Guide](https://github.com/sc3/cookcountyjail/wiki/API-2.0-Guide) page.

+To request new functionlity and to influence the choice of what new API method is build next add to the [2.0 API Hackpad](http://is.gd/9tQpPj).

 # Setting up for local development
 =======
 # Installation